ptti/ptti/README-Assumptions.md

 ### Fact: lock-down throughout the UK began on the 23rd of March

-Although we suspect a slowing of activity and reduction in contact for several weeks before lockdown was ordered, we are only certain that it was ordered effective the 23rd of March.
+Although we suspect a slowing of activity and reduction in contact for at least a week before lockdown was ordered, we are only certain that it was ordered effective the 23rd of March.
 The effect of this is a reduction of the average contact rate as of that date.